Tech News

 A Computer Scientist’s Guide To Dumping the Needless Tech In Your Life

-CN: The way we think about new technology like social media or smartphones is different from any other tool.
-Those technologies are presented as, “It might be of some use, so why not try it?”
+CN: How we think about new technology like social media or smartphones differs from any other tool.
+Those technologies are presented as “It might be useful, so why not try it?”
 But if you’re a woodworker, you don’t go to Home Depot and think, “Look at this shiny new thing!
-I’m not quite sure what I’m going to do with this, but if I have it, it will help.”
+I’m not sure what to do with this, but if I have it, it will help.”
 Woodworkers care about what they’re trying to produce, and the tools are subordinated to what they’re accomplishing.
+Minimalism is thinking of what you’re trying to do, personally and professionally, and asking, “What’s the best tool?
+What’s going to give me the biggest return?”
+Once you get into a craftsman mindset, you’ll say, “I don’t need a new iPad.”

 PM: But we, generally, choose the opposite of that.

 When the internet is consolidated into big private companies like Facebook, those companies think, “We gotta get users at all costs; we’ll figure it out later.”
-That’s when you get maximalism, and engineered addictiveness.
-Things like the Apple Watch or Amazon Echo represent this mindset, of not thinking of what problem the product solves.
+That’s when you get maximalism and engineered addictiveness.
+Things like the Apple Watch or Amazon Echo represent this mindset of not thinking of what problem the product solves.
 It severely underestimates the value of our time.
 For example, I’ve been a skeptic of voice assistants like Alexa.
 Tapping my weather app wasn’t holding me back from something important.

 PM: You’re a computer scientist.
 Isn’t talking like this bad for business?

-I see technology through this lens where there are this beautiful theory and computation.
+I see technology through this lens, where there are beautiful theories and computations.
 You can use logic and math to determine what you can and can’t solve with computing systems.
 But then, I look around and think, “I’m at the beginning of a long pipeline that eventually leads to big systems.”
+Technologies have huge impacts, a lot of them unintentional.
+That’s why I write about this stuff.
+I figure it’s probably good to have someone who’s deep inside this world doing some self-reflection.

 Johnny J. Hernandez